pascaldekloe/zuri/README.md

 ## Library

 Header file `zuri.h` describes libzuri in full.
 See `demo.c` for a quick start.

+	make demo
+	./demo

-Install or unstall `libzuri.a` with header and CMake configuration as follows.
+Install or unstall `libzuri.a` with header and CMake configuration from Makefile directly as follows.

     make install PREFIX=~/local
 	make uninstall PREFIX=~/local

-Linux packages as `make dist/linux-amd64.deb` or `make dist/linux-arm64.deb`.
+The `package` directory offers a few more installation options, including a Homebrew formula.

+	make dist/linux-amd64.deb
+	make dist/linux-arm64.deb

 ## Zig Interface